ahough-godaddy/udacity-fullstackdev/linux-server-config/README.md

 1. Install mod_wsgi and python `sudo apt-get install libapache2-mod-wsgi python-dev`
 2. Install Git `sudo apt-get install git`
 3. Clone the item-catalog project into the /var/www/item-catalog directory
-4. Edit the catalog.py file so that the run command doesn't specify host or port
+4. Edit the catalog.py file so that the run command doesn't specify host or port and to put in the absolute path to the client_secrets.json file

 ### Set up a virtual environment and download project-specific dependencies
 1. Download pip utility for downloading python-specific dependencies `sudo apt-get install python-pip`